 Age and sex as demographic exposures.

-Smoking status (current smoker/ ex-smoker/ never-smoker), smoking intensity, fruit and vegetable consumption, and physical activity as behavioral risk exposure variables.
+Smoking status (current smoker/ ex-smoker/ never-smoker), smoking intensity, fruit and vegetable consumption, and physical activity as behavioural risk exposure variables.

 BMI, SBP, LDL-c, and HbA1c as biological risk exposures.

-The risk for the two diseases is modeled explicitly: CHD and stroke.
-The risk for these conditions is modeled from relevant exposures to demographic, behavioral, and biological risk factor attributes, as well as certain prevalent conditions.
+The risk for the two diseases is modelled explicitly: CHD and stroke.
+The risk for these conditions is modelled from relevant exposures to demographic, behavioural, and biological risk factor attributes, as well as certain prevalent conditions.
 For instance, the risk of CHD depends on age, sex, smoking, fruit and vegetable consumption, physical activity, BMI, SBP, LDL-c, and HbA1c.
-The Disease module section summarizes the modeling approach, and Supplementary Materials A: Disease Module Details give more detail on the modeling and data sources for each condition.
+The Disease module section summarises the modelling approach, and Supplementary Materials A: Disease Module Details give more detail on the modelling and data sources for each condition.
 Based on their risk of developing any of these conditions, simulants may develop some conditions during their life course.

 Mortality from CHD, stroke, or any other cause is recorded if it occurs.

 All these attributes are updated in discrete annual steps according to a set of stochastic rules.
 We structured these rules based on well-established epidemiological principles.
-Specifically, behavioral risk exposures are conditional on demographic exposures; biological risk exposures are conditional on behavioral and demographic exposures, and diseases are conditional on biological, behavioral, and demographic exposures.
-Finally, mortality is conditional based on demographic, behavioral, biological, and disease exposures.
+Specifically, behavioural risk exposures are conditional on demographic exposures; biological risk exposures are conditional on behavioural and demographic exposures, and diseases are conditional on biological, behavioural, and demographic exposures.
+Finally, mortality is conditional based on demographic, behavioural, biological, and disease exposures.

-The life course of synthetic individuals is simulated as many times as the number of scenarios to be modeled, using the same random numbers for all policy scenarios to reduce stochastic noise.
+The life course of synthetic individuals is simulated as many times as the number of scenarios to be modelled, using the same random numbers for all policy scenarios to reduce stochastic noise.
 One of the scenarios is always the ‘base-case’ scenario with which all remaining counterfactual or policy scenarios are compared.
 In this report, the base-case scenario is that of continuing trends in risk factors.
 Comparing the disease outcomes from the life courses under the base-case scenario versus the counterfactual or policy scenarios generates the health impact of the counterfactual or the policy scenarios.
 The output of the epidemiological engine is a dataset containing the adult life course of the simulated synthetic individuals, with all the attributes mentioned above recorded annually for every scenario.
 From this dataset of life course trajectories, mortality, disease incidence and prevalence can be calculated annually.

 As mentioned above, the epidemiological engine of IMPACTNCD-JPN consists of three modules: the demographic module, the exposure module, and the disease module.
 We will describe these three modules in the following paragraphs.
 Table 2-2-1 summarizes the key assumptions and limitations of the IMPACTNCD-JPN microsimulation model.